-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Children with SEN and disabilities can be disproportionally impacted by things like bullying - without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Children with SEND can be disproportionately impacted by things like bullying without outwardly showing any signs

+• Communication barriers and difficulties in overcoming these barriers

-Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect is the persistent failure to meet a child's basic physical and /or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to: